 His connection to the Adelaide Hills developed when he was a child visiting his aunt’s horse stud in Clarendon.
 His uncle would get him up at dawn, and they’d work all day on the property together.
 But he also got to ride horses and breathe the Hills air.

-In the ‘80s the business world called, and Owen spent the next 30 plus years in Hong Kong as a successful business man and owner of racing horses.
+In the ‘80s the business world called, and Owen spent the next 30 plus years in Hong Kong as a successful businessman and owner of racehorses.
 He moved from importing into manufacturing in China, culminating in his business employing more than 10,000 people and being the largest manufacturer of bags in the world.
 But underneath bubbled an on-going interest in wine.
 He obtained his sommelier qualification and collected wine, not knowing it was all leading to a new adventure.

 It was Owen’s love of horses that first brought him to Sidewood.
 He and his wife Cassandra were looking for a property to one day retire to, where they could keep horses.
 They found the Mappinga Road property, which happened to have some vines on it, and gradually the plan changed from a retirement plan to a new business opportunity and consuming passion.
 Now all of Owen’s focus is on making the best wines he can by getting it right at every stage of production.